-The tour of El Caminito del Rey is amazing, we loved it.
-We had already been to the “Chorro” area and it is very beautiful.
+The tour of El Caminito del Rey is amazing; we loved it.
+We had already been to the “Chorro” area, and it was wonderful.

-The natural environment is unique, the path runs between two gorges, canyons and a large valley.
+The natural environment is unique, and the path runs between two gorges, several canyons, and a large valley.

 There are parts of the road that give more vertigo than others.
-In some parts you are about 100 meters walking along the footbridge that is on the wall of the gorge.
+In some parts, you are about 100 meters walking along the footbridge on the gorge’s wall.

-The route is linear and one way.
-It begins in Ardales and ends the Alora.
-The route has about 8 kilometers in total and it takes about 3 or 4 hours, depending on the stops you make.
+The route is linear and one-way.
+It begins in Ardales and ends in Alora.
+The route is about 8 kilometers in total, and it takes roughly 3 or 4 hours to complete depending on the number of stops you make.

-The route is very easy to do and you don’t feel the vertigo (I think…)
+The route is very easy to do, and you don’t feel vertigo (I think…)

-By car: Access to Caminito by road from Malaga is via A-357 It is very good road to the Zalea crossing.
-From this moment you can:
+- By car: Access to Caminito by road from Malaga is via A-357 It is a very good road to the Zalea crossing.
+From this moment, you can:

 - continue on this road to Ardales, and take the MA-5403 exit towards M-442 to El Chorro.

-General admission costs € 10 and with guide € 18.
+General admission costs € 10 and with a guide, € 18. (*Prices may change)

-Tickets can be purchased online, my recommendation is to do it in advance, as they tend to run out very quickly.
+Tickets can be purchased online, and my recommendation is to do it in advance as they tend to run out very quickly.

 First visits begin at 9:30 am with passes every 30 minutes approximately.

-And the way we got tickets was thanks to my sister who lives in Malaga and meet someone who booked us five tickets.
+We got tickets thanks to my sister, who lived in Malaga, and met someone who booked us five tickets.

-Here I will divide my impressions in what is the visit to the park and other the management and the theme of the tickets.
+Here I will divide my impressions of the visit to the park, the management, and the tickets’ theme.

-With regard to the Caminito itself, it is a very beautiful site, it is very careful and I think it deserves the visit.
-Honestly, I do not know if € 10 per person is a bit much, but if it helps the maintenance of the park has a pass.
+Concerning the Caminito itself, it is a wonderful, and well-taken care of site that I think is worth visiting.
+Honestly, I do not know if € 10 per person is a bit much, but if it helps maintain the park, I will let it pass.

-I also say that I expected it to give more vertigo.
-But I think that seeing so many people walking by, that takes away the adventure.
+I also said that I expected it to give more vertigo, but I think that seeing so many people walking by takes away the adventure.

 So our visit began leaving the car at the end of the route.
-We leave the car in the free parking and get on the shuttle bus to go to the beginning of the route.
-Where you pay the entrance and they give you the casco.
+We left the car in the free parking and got on the shuttle bus to go to the beginning of the route, where we paid for the entrance and were given the helmet.

-The ticket issue seems a shame or a mafia, call it what you want.
-The thing is that on the web enable the current month and three months for the purchase of tickets and you can check for yourself that the weekend for 4 months are sold, with some exceptions.
+The ticket issue seems like a sham or a mafia ran it; call it what you want.
+The thing is that on the webpage, you can buy tickets for the current month and three months ahead, but the weekend for 4 months ahead are sold out, with some exceptions.

-Where to eat in the Caminito del Rey or near
+Where to Eat in the Caminito del Rey or nearby

-During the tour of the path you can eat the food that you carry in your backpack.
-But if you want to take advantage and eat in the area I leave you two recommendations that we have tried and we loved.
+During the tour of the path, you can eat the food that you carry in your backpack, but if you want to take advantage and eat in the area, I leave you two recommendations that we have tried and loved.

 Restaurante El Mirador.
 This restaurant is at the beginning of the path.
-We met him in a previous visit, we were the whole family.
+We stumbled upon it on a previous visit when we were with the whole family.
 It has super nice views of the Guadalhorce reservoir.

-I recommend this restaurant if you leave the car at the beginning of the Caminito, also if you have your entrance in the afternoon.
+I recommend this restaurant if you leave the car at the beginning of the Caminito and have your afternoon entrance.
 Take the opportunity to burn calories along the way.

 As a recommendation, make the reservation by phone.

-This restaurant is huge and we had to wait about half an hour to have a table, but it was worth the wait.
-The typical dish to order is the Plato de los Montes and the porra antequerana (which is like salmorejo), in any from the two restaurants everything was very good.
+This restaurant is huge, and we had to wait about half an hour to have a table, but it was well worth the wait.
+The typical dish to order is the Plato de Los Montes and the porra Antequerana (like salmorejo).
+In any case, the two restaurants had excellent food.

 Have you already visited the Caminito del Rey?
-Tell us your experience!
+Then, tell us about your experience!